sohviluukkonen/BalanceSplit/README.md

 This package is based on the work of Giovanni Tricarico presented in [Construction of balanced, chemically dissimilar training, validation and test sets for machine learning on molecular datasets](https://chemrxiv.org/engage/chemrxiv/article-details/6253d85d88636ca19c0de92d).

-The principe idea, is to first cluster molecules (and data points) in to many small cluster and in second step to use linear programming to combine the initial clusters into subsets to that the final fraction of molecules and the fraction of data point per task in each final subset is as close as possible to the desired fractions.
+The principle idea is to first cluster molecules (and data points) into many small clusters and in the second step to use linear programming to combine the initial clusters into subsets to that the final fraction of molecules and the fraction of data point per task in each final subset is as close as possible to the desired fractions.

 ## Installation
 ```